LauraRozier/PlayerAdministration/README.md

 - **playeradministration.clearinventory** -- Allows the user to clear any player's inventory
 - **playeradministration.resetblueprint** -- Allows the user to reset any player's blueprints
 - **playeradministration.resetmetabolism** -- Allows the user to reset any player's metabolism
+- **playeradministration.recovermetabolism** -- Allows the user to give any player a healthy metabolic state
 - **playeradministration.hurt** -- Allows the user to hurt any player
 - **playeradministration.heal** -- Allows the user to heal any player
 - **playeradministration.voicemute** -- Allows the user to mute the voice chat of any player